On 30 Apr 2001, at 14:03, Robert Vint wrote:

 5. Australia provides specific advice on the use and limitation of

-negative claims in the Compliance Guide for Labelling of Food Produced using
+negative claims in the Compliance Guide for Labelling of Food Produced

 Gene Technology developed to support positive labelling requirements coming